MOONARIJ UNVEILS NEW MOONJAR GLASS VASES | A TRIBUTE TO THE GLASSBLOWN SPHERE

 GATHERING ANNOUNCES NEW GALLERY OPENING IN COLOGNE | APRIL 2025

-Gathering Cologne’s inaugural exhibition 'Indiscreet Jewels', presents the work of the late Sibylle Ruppert, on view from April 4 – May 17, 2025.
+GATHERING Cologne’s inaugural exhibition 'Indiscreet Jewels', presents the work of the late Sibylle Ruppert, on view from April 4 – May 17, 2025.

-March 14, 2025 (Cologne, Germany) – Gathering is thrilled to announce the opening of its new gallery in Cologne on April 4, 2025, marking an exciting expansion alongside its existing locations in London and Ibiza.
-With this launch, Gathering deepens its commitment to artist-led programming and bold, cutting-edge exhibitions.
+March 14, 2025 (Cologne, Germany) – GATHERING is thrilled to announce the opening of its new gallery in Cologne on April 4, 2025, marking an exciting expansion alongside its existing locations in London and Ibiza.
+With this launch, GATHERING deepens its commitment to artist-led programming and bold, cutting-edge exhibitions.
 The inaugural exhibition, Indiscreet Jewels, on view from April 4 – May 17, 2025, will be a solo presentation of the late German artist Sibylle Ruppert (1942–2011).
 This marks her inaugural solo exhibition in Cologne and the first showing of her work there since 1971, paying tribute to the European underground art scene and reaffirming her lasting influence on contemporary visual culture.

 Ruppert’s work spans the 1960s, ’70s, and ’80s, forming a radical body of paintings, drawings, and collages that exist at the intersection of dark surrealism, eroticism, and deeply personal experiences.
 Her aesthetic is both brutal and intimate, confronting the viewer with imagery that feels at once unsettling and deeply expressive.
 In her surrealist compositions, the human body is never static—it writhes, strains, collapses, and mutates, seemingly caught in a monstrous transformation from recognizable anatomy into distorted, abstract masses.
 The exhibition will feature charcoal and pencil drawings, all distinguished by their intricate, highly detailed renderings of surreal and fantastical bodily forms.